appwrite/rfc/014-response-model.md

 SDK templates should now should also consider the response object and response schema defined in the Swagger specification.
 We need to get those schemas and response definitions from Swagger to SDK templates and perpare a proper response model.

+## 1. Define models
-1. Define models: Define model of all available response objects.
-From Schema, we should be able to get list of all the response objects, for each response object, in each SDK we should create models for each response objects.
+Define model of all available response objects.
+From Swagger spec, we can get the list of all the available response objects in `definitions` object where each response object is `key=>value` paired where key is the name of the response object and value the definition of all the fields.
+For each of these response object, in each SDK we should create models.

-2. Return object instead of JSON: Once we have all the models, for each API end points based on the response definitions in the Swagger, we should convert the JSON to corresponding object and return.
+## 2. Return object instead of JSON
+Once we have all the models, for each API end points based on the response definitions (available in `responses` object under `schema`) in the Swagger, we should convert the JSON to corresponding object and return.

 For each SDK the process of converting JSON to respective model might be different, so we should work accordingly.

 Below we will see an example from Dart/Flutter SDK.
 Let's look at create user endpoint.
-According to Swagger definitions, it returns User, so first we create user model as follows.
+According to Swagger definitions, it returns User on successful request, so first we create user model as follows.

 ```dart
 class User {